When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 • impurities of pus in vaginal discharge;

-If all the rules are followed, then the risks of complications are minimized.
+If all the rules are followed, the risks of complications are minimized.

 Myths and facts about cauterization with liquid nitrogen

-There is some truth in this - the technique has an efficiency of 85-90%, which is noticeably more than with conventional cauterization.
+There is some truth in this - the technique has an effectiveness of 85-90%, which is noticeably more than with conventional cauterization.

-In many ways, the procedure loses, but the doctor must decide which option is suitable in a particular case.
+In many ways, the procedure is inferior, but the decision about which option is appropriate in a particular case must be made by the doctor.

 The procedure is contraindicated during menstruation.
-Although it is relatively painless, exposure still leads to the appearance of wound surfaces on the cervix.
+Although it is relatively painless, the impact still leads to the appearance of wound surfaces on the cervix.

-They heal within a certain time, therefore, if you perform cryodestruction during or immediately before menstruation, the risks of inflammation will increase significantly.
-It is optimal to carry out manipulations on the 7-10th day of the cycle.
+They take time to heal, so if you perform cryodestruction during or just before your period, the risks of inflammation will increase significantly.
+It is optimal to carry out manipulations on days 7-10 of the cycle.

 Cryodestruction of the cervix is an effective, safe procedure that allows you to get rid of the disease in a short time.

-Small list of contraindications and reduced risk of side effects make it possible to use it when other methods are contraindicated, for example, if the girl has not yet given birth.
+A small list of contraindications and a reduced risk of side effects make it possible to use it when other methods are contraindicated, for example, if the girl has not yet given birth.

-Pathological conditions of the cervical mucosa are often diagnosed in girls and women.
-Diseases are atypical ulcerations that damage the epithelial layer of the organ.
-If they are not identified and treated in a timely manner, there is a high probability of developing fertility disorders, up to infertility.
-Thanks to modern technical developments, a non-invasive (without surgical incisions) method of therapy, cryodestruction, has appeared in the arsenal of gynecologists.
+Pathological conditions of the mucous membrane of the cervix are often diagnosed in girls and women.
+The diseases are atypical ulcerations that damage the epithelial layer of the organ.
+If they are not identified in a timely manner and treatment is not started, there is a high probability of developing fertility disorders, including infertility.
+Thanks to modern technical developments, a non-invasive (without surgical incisions) method of therapy has appeared in the arsenal of gynecologists - cryodestruction.

 Cryodestruction with liquid nitrogen

-Cryodestruction of the cervix is a medical treatment procedure that involves exposure to low temperatures (liquid nitrogen) on the affected soft tissues.
-As a result of processing, freezing and destruction of unhealthy areas occurs.
+Cryodestruction of the cervix is a medical treatment procedure that involves the effect of low temperatures (liquid nitrogen) on the affected soft tissue.
+As a result of the treatment, unhealthy areas are frozen and destroyed.

-A non-invasive method for the destruction of pathogenic formations is used in various branches of medicine: cosmetology, surgery, gynecology, dermatology.
-Instead of surgery, doctors recommend freezing to remove papillomas, warts and other tumor formations.
-The procedure is effective in the treatment of some vascular pathologies and erosion.
+The non-invasive method of destruction of pathogenic formations is used in various branches of medicine: cosmetology, surgery, gynecology, dermatology.
+Instead of surgery, doctors recommend freezing to remove papillomas, condylomas and other tumor formations.
+The procedure is effective in treating some vascular pathologies and erosions.

 Features of the technique

 To perform the procedure, a medical device is used - a cryodestructor.
-On the one hand, there is a special tip through which gas of extremely low temperature is supplied (in the range from -180 to -196 ° C).
+On one side there is a special tip through which extremely low temperature gas is supplied (ranging from -180 to -196 °C).

 Nitrous oxide or carbon dioxide is also used to treat painful areas.

-Depending on the size and depth of the spread of the pathological process, the type of the influencing substance is determined.
-For example, if the patient has a mass larger than 5 millimeters in diameter, the use of liquid nitrogen will not work.
-This is due to the fact that the gas can penetrate to a depth of no more than half a centimeter.
+Depending on the size and depth of distribution of the pathological process, the type of acting substance is determined.
+For example, if the patient has a formation larger than 5 millimeters in diameter, the use of liquid nitrogen will not work.
+This is due to the fact that gas can penetrate to a depth of no more than half a centimeter.

 Advantages and disadvantages of cryodestruction

 Any intervention in the human body, even minimally invasive, affects general condition.
-Before deciding to perform the procedure, patients carefully study the advantages and disadvantages of the technique.
+Before deciding to undergo the procedure, patients carefully study the advantages and disadvantages of the technique.

 Advantages